 The key to keeping the chicken nice and tender is to start the chicken in cold water or broth instead of adding it to already boiled water.
 Then once it is boiled, just let it simmer covered for 8-10 minutes and you have perfectly moist chicken.

 You can add any spices you like to the broth to kick up the flavor.
 I like a simple blend of garlic powder, onion powder, chili powder, cumin, and oregano.
 Homemade taco seasoning would also work great.
-Then use the delicious shredded chicken for tacos, burrito bowls, salads, or quesadillas.

 Why You'll Love This Recipe